-Moreover, on the one hand, some standard setters attempt to define PEPs with reference to a list of positions they occupy and, on the other hand, others are more flexible and allow UNIVERSITY of the WESTERN CAPE
+Moreover, on the one hand, some standard setters attempt to define PEPs with reference to a list of positions they occupy and, on the other hand, others are more flexible and allow

 27 FATF (2013) 5.

 UNCAC was adopted in 2003 and entered into force in 2005.
 It is the major international anti-corruption instrument setting the minimum anti-corruption standard for countries to follow and improve upon.
 With the aim of effectively fighting corruption in general and its inchoate offences in particular, UNCAC provides for prevention, criminalisation, international co-operation and asset recovery measures.